Analysis | Republicans who’ve tried to exist in both the MAGAverse and reality are being forced to choose

-Because this domain is where so much of Trump’s base lives and because his base overlaps so heavily with Republican voters, Republicans seeking to win or keep elected office have had to figure out how deep to delve into Trump territory.
-Some dove in with alacrity, such as Rep. Louie Gohmert (R-Tex.).
+Because this domain is where so much of Trump’s base lives and because his base overlaps so heavily with Republican voters, Republicans seeking to win or keep elective office have had to figure out how deep to delve into Trump territory.
+Some dived in with alacrity, such as Rep. Louie Gohmert (R-Tex.).
 Others were born in the MAGAverse and were molded by it, such as Rep. Matt Gaetz (R-Fla.).
-Many seem to have tried to keep it at something of a distance in the way that they tried to keep the far-right conservative mediasphere at a remove before Trump’s declaring his candidacy in 2015.
+Many seem to have tried to keep it at something of a distance in the way that they tried to keep the far-right conservative mediasphere at a remove before Trump declaring his candidacy in 2015.
 That’s a large part of why Trump was successful, of course: His willingness to embrace and amplify the assertions of conservative media both endeared him to many conservative voters and helped differentiate him from Republicans less willing to do so.

-As the past few days have progressed and it has become increasingly clear that Trump will not win a second term in office, one can imagine the sense of relief that those Republicans who’d been trying to exist in both spaces must feel.
-Perhaps with Trump dispatched to West Palm Beach, Fla. come January, they would no longer be forced to respond to each of his incendiary tweets.
+As the past few days have progressed and it has become increasingly clear that Trump will not win a second term in office, one can imagine the sense of relief that those Republicans who had been trying to exist in both spaces must feel.
+Perhaps with Trump dispatched to Palm Beach, Fla., come January, they would no longer be forced to respond to each of his incendiary tweets.
 Perhaps, over time, they wouldn’t have to bend the knee to Trump to appeal to his voters.
 Maybe they’d done it, managed to remain sufficiently separated from Trump as to avoid the most negative connotations of being his ally.
 Particularly for more mainstream Republicans thinking about a bid in 2024, it probably seemed like the rocky waters might have calmed.

 But Trump wasn’t done with them yet.
 Over the past 24 hours, both Trump and key surrogates, including his children, have demanded that Republicans decide which world they want to inhabit: the real one or that of Trump.